Allstate Drivewise Review

 You should be aware that in some states there is a $10 fee per vehicle, per policy period to use the Drivewise program after the initial free policy period term ends.

-If you have questions about Allstate’s Drivewise program, email the Allstate team at MobileAppSupport@Allstate.com or call 1-877-810-2920 (Hearing impaired: 1-800-877-8973).
+If you have questions about Allstate’s Drivewise program, visit the Allstate website, email the Allstate team at MobileAppSupport@Allstate.com or call 1-877-810-2920 (Hearing impaired: 1-800-877-8973).
 You can also visit a local Allstate agent for more information.
 To find an agent near you, you can use the agent locator on the Allstate website.
 Just enter your zip code, city or state and click search to find an agent.